 The last type of plagiarism we'll look at is providing bad citations.
-This could mean making up fake citations that don't exist, or giving citations that don't match the sources you use.
+This could mean making up fake citations, or giving citations that don't match the sources you use.
 One common cause of unintentional plagiarism is not keeping track of sources, so you get confused about what came from where when you start to write.
-It's not ok to guess or be sloppy.
-Your instructors do check, and will notice if your citations are wrong.
+It's not ok to get it wrong.
+Your citations need to be accurate to properly credit the sources you used.

-The answer is to use a system to keep track of your sources as you do your research, reading and notetaking.
-When you cut and paste or take notes, keep track of where it came from and write down all the information you'll need to cite it.
+Make sure you use a system to keep track of your sources as you research.
+When you read or take notes, keep track of where it came from and write down all the information you'll need to cite it.